heremaps/here-data-sdk-typescript/CODINGSTYLE.md

    Writing a good commit message is an exercise in stripping unnecessary words and leaving only the bare essence.

-1. Use *present tense imperative* to describe what the patch does to the codebase.
+1. Use _present tense imperative_ to describe what the patch does to the codebase.

-   For example, use "add" insteadf of "adding" or "added" in the following sentence: "Add function to triangulate a monotone polygon."
+   For example, use "add" instead of "adding" or "added" in the following sentence: "Add function to triangulate a monotone polygon."

 1. Insert a blank line between the commit title and the rest of the message.